For many years, alongside startup adventures, I had been freelancing in the UK as a web designer, working with a variety of international businesses.

 Winning others over

-After growing a huge portfolio of WordPress themes, many, many support tickets, and much sales data it was clear that our customers were demanding more and more functionality from an evolving WordPress.
+Fast forward a few years and we’d built a huge portfolio of WordPress themes.
+We’ve also answered many, many support tickets and sifted through a sea of sales data.
+It was quite clear that our customers were demanding more and more functionality from an evolving WordPress.
 We decided it was time to venture into plugin development.

 In 2011, we launched WooCommerce – which soon became the most popular eCommerce plugin for WordPress, and the fast growing eCommerce platform on the internet… It changed everything for our business.